DaBaby Responds To Alleged Nude Leak With Three Little Words

-North Carolina-based rapper DaBaby was trending online this weekend after rumors of an alleged nude video leak.
+North Carolina-based rapper DaBaby was trending online this weekend after rumours of an alleged nude video leak.

 “ion send nudes,” he tweeted.